“I’ve got nothing to do, I’m so bored…”

 Ask yourself if you’re in the right relationship.

-Ask yourself if the people in your social circle share the same core values as you.
+Ask yourself if the people in your social circle share the same core values as you and assess whether you feel better or worse after spending time with them.

 Be honest, ask yourself if you’ve waved the white flag early on and have accepted a substandard life.